akhenakh/narun/README.md

 A simple ecosystem to deploy, maintain and expose services.

-It is built around an API gateway exposing backend HTTP/gRPC services (consumers) using the [NATS Micro](https://docs.nats.io/reference/nats-protocols/micro) protocol.

-Some optional tools to manage your running services lifecycle.
+It is built around an API gateway exposing backend HTTP/gRPC services (consumers) using the [NATS Micro](https://docs.nats.io/reference/nats-protocols/micro) protocol and a node runner to watch the services lifecycle.

 It aims for simplicity and lightness targeting edge devices.

+## Status

+WORK IN PROGRESS, do not use in production unless you want to suffer.

 ## Concepts

 Kubernetes is great for managing containerized applications at scale, but it can be complex and resource-intensive.
 Narun aims to provide a simpler and more lightweight alternative for edge devices.
 It relies on NATS clusters for any stateful needs: Object Storage, Database, Cache.
 So no need for stateful services, anything else is stateless and ephemeral.
 Modern developments ecosystem, Rust, Go, Zig do not require full containerized operating systems, static binaries are good enough in many situations.
 No need to ship containers so no need for a registry.
 NATS pub/sub mechanism, solves service discovery and load balancing, so no need for a regular API Gateway.
 No support for multi tenancy.